-Snow before they go with junior lessons at your local indoor centre are a great way to ensure you’ll spend more time on the mountain together.
-Indoor lessons on real snow will also teach your kids the fundamentals of skiing, making it easier for you to pick things up and throw in a few extra pointers once you hit the mountain slopes.
-And when you do, here are a few tips on how to teach kids to ski;
+Teaching them the basics is a great way to ensure you’ll spend more time on the mountain together.
+Indoor ski lessons on real snow will also teach your kids the fundamentals of skiing, making it easier for you to pick things up and throw in a few extra pointers once you hit the mountain slopes.
+And when you do, here are a few tips on how to teach kids to ski.

 The process of teaching children to ski needs to move at a steady pace suited to the individual child’s needs.
 Too much information too soon could knock their confidence and put them off.
-If they’ve had lessons before your holiday, observe how well they transfer the skills they’ve learnt indoors to the mountain by taking them to the beginner’s slope first to try out the basics again.
+If they’ve had our kids ski lessons before your holiday or just a few private ski lessons, observe how well they transfer the skills they’ve learned indoors to the mountain by taking them to the beginner’s slope first to try out the basics again.

-Sometimes the new environment in itself can be nothing short of overwhelming and day 1 on the mountain might involve nothing more than having them get used to their new mountain location, walking further than ever before in their ski boots, and perhaps making small movements on skis.
+Sometimes the new environment in itself can be nothing short of overwhelming, and day one on the mountain might involve nothing more than having them get used to their new mountain location, walking further than ever before in their ski boots, and perhaps making small movements on skis.

-Skiing is about having fun, that’s why you enjoy it yourself and it should be the same for kids!
-This is all about you having fun together in the snow, there’s no need to put too much emphasis on progress and technique.
+Teaching kids how to ski is all about having fun together in the snow; there’s no need to put too much emphasis on progress and technique.
 With a little encouragement and plenty of snow fun, they’ll be getting the hang of things in no time.

 Teaching kids to skiis made so much easier when they’re warm, dry and comfortable.
 Having the correct equipment is essential and taking breaks at least every 2 hours is advised